 3.9.
-To verify compliance with the operational limits and conditions, the following core parameters should be considered and analysed, to the extent necessary, for both steady state and transient conditions:
+To verify compliance with the OLCs, the following core parameters should be considered and analysed, to the extent necessary, for both steady state and transient conditions:

-(a) Variations in reactivity with fuel burnup and actions needed to maintain core reactivity (e.g. by changes in control rod positions, the addition of fuel assemblies and changes in core reflection);

-- (b) Location and reactivity worth of control rods for all core configurations, burnups and xenon concentrations, including verification that the shutdown margin is in accordance with the operational limits and conditions; - (c) Location and reactivity worth of in-core and out-of-core experimental devices and materials being irradiated; - (d) Local and global reactivity coefficients of temperature (for fuel, moderator and coolant), power, pressure and void over the normal operating range, for anticipated operational occurrences and transient conditions; - (e) Neutron flux and power distribution in the core components and the nuclear fuel, and the effect of control rod movement on these parameters; - (f) Fuel and moderator temperatures, coolant flow rates, pressure drop and temperature, and density and thermal margins of the coolant; - (g) Fuel burnup level in each fuel assembly; - (h) Shadow effects of control rods and core experiments on neutron flux detectors.
+- (a) Variations in reactivity with fuel burnup, and actions needed to maintain core reactivity (e.g. changes in control rod positions, the addition of fuel assemblies, changes in core reflection); - (b) Location and reactivity worth of control rods for all core configurations, burnups and xenon concentrations, including verification that the shutdown margin is in accordance with the OLCs; - (c) Location and reactivity worth of in-core and out-of-core experimental devices and materials being irradiated; - (d) Local and global reactivity coefficients of temperature (for fuel, moderator and coolant), power, pressure and void over the normal operating range, for anticipated operational occurrences and transient conditions; - (e) Neutron flux and power distribution in the core components and the nuclear fuel, and the effect of control rod movement on those parameters; - (f) Fuel and moderator temperatures, coolant flow rates, pressure drop and temperature, and density and thermal margins of the coolant; - (g) Fuel burnup level in each fuel assembly; - (h) Shadow effects of control rods and core experiments on neutron flux detectors.